lando/vitepress-theme-default-plus/docs/config.md

   },
   ```
 * Details:

-The sitemap plugin will use the [canonicalurl](#canonicalurl) and then the [baseUrl](#generic-config) if they are defined to set the base url.
-You can override this with the `hostUrl` option if need be.
+If the `baseUrl` above is not specified then the theme will try to use [autometa.canonicalurl](#canonicalurl) and then the [generic.baseUrl](#generic-config).
 You can also globally set the `changefreq` and `priority` for all pages that do not have them defined in their frontmatter.

 You can also add additional urls that may not get picked up in the pages object via `urls`.
 You can also choose to exclude certain urls via the `exclude` option array as well.

 * Frontmatter

 You can override the global config for the following options via the frontmatter of any page:

 ```yaml
 ---
 sitemap: